Zabriskie Point (film): Plot

 In a room at a university campus, white and black students argue about an impending student strike.
-Mark leaves the meeting after saying he is "willing to die, but not of boredom" for the cause, which draws criticism from the young white radicals.
-Following a mass arrest at the campus protest, Mark visits a police station hoping to bail his roommate out of jail.
-He is told to wait but goes to the lock-up area, asks further about bail for his roommate, is rebuffed, calls out to the arrested students and faculty and is arrested.
-He gives his name as Karl Marx, which a duty officer types as "Carl Marx".
+Mark leaves the meeting after saying he is "willing to die, but not of boredom" for the cause.
+Following a mass arrest at the campus protest, Mark visits a police station hoping to bail his roommate out of jail but is instead arrested for disorderly conduct.
 After he is released from jail, Mark and another friend buy firearms from a Los Angeles gun shop, saying they need them for "self-defense" to "protect our women."

 In a downtown Los Angeles office building, successful real estate executive Lee Allen reviews a television commercial for Sunny Dunes, a new resort-like real estate development in the desert.
 Instead of actors or models, the slickly produced commercial features casually dressed, smiling mannequins.
-In the next scene Allen talks with his associate about the greater Los Angeles area's very rapid growth as the two drive through crowded streets.

 Mark goes to a bloody campus confrontation between students and police.
 Some students are tear-gassed and at least one is shot.
-As Mark reaches for a gun in his boot, a Los Angeles policeman is seen being fatally shot, although it is unclear by whom.
-Mark flees the campus and rides a city bus to suburban Hawthorne, California where, after failing to buy a sandwich on credit from a local blue-collar delicatessen, he walks to Hawthorne Municipal Airport, steals a Cessna 210 aircraft and flies into the desert.
+As Mark reaches for a gun in his boot, a Los Angeles policeman is shot by an unseen assailant.
+Mark flees the campus, eventually stealing a Cessna 210 aircraft and flies into the desert.

-Meanwhile, Daria is driving across the desert towards Phoenix in a 1950s-era Buick automobile to meet Lee, her boss, who is implied to possibly be her lover.
-Along the way Daria is searching for a man who works with "emotionally disturbed" children from Los Angeles.
-She finds the young boys near a roadhouse in the Mojave Desert, but they tease, taunt, and grab at her, boldly asking for "a piece of ass,” to which she asks in reply, "Are you sure you'd know what to do with it?"

-Daria flees in her car.
-While filling its radiator with water, she is spied from the air by Mark, who buzzes her car and then flies only 15 feet over her as she lies face down in the sand.
-He throws a T-shirt out of the window of the aircraft for her to pick up.
-Daria goes from upset to curious and smiling during this sequence.